stormreply/storm-library-for-terraform/README.md

    - In the GitHub workflow window where you came from, you will see the workflow transition from _sso_ to _build_

-   The _Configure_ workflow will create three resources:
+   Now let's assume your AWS account id is _123456789012_ and your GitHub user or organization's name is _muchentuchen_.
+The _Configure_ workflow will then create three resources:

-   - An S3 bucket in your account, named _storm-library-for-terraform_, succeeded by your GitHub user or organization name and your AWS account id, example:
+   - An S3 bucket named _storm\-library\-for\-terraform\-muchentuchen\-123456789012_.
-     _storm-library-for-terraform-muchentuchen-123456789012,
-     where _muchentuchen_ would be your GitHub user or organization name and 123456789012 your AWS account id.
      This bucket will store state files of your SLT demo deployments and job files for the SLT scheduler.
-   - A Terraform _backend_ IAM role
+   - An IAM role in your account called _slt\-0\-storm\-library\-for\-terraform\-muchentuchen\-backend_.
+     This role is used for accessing the S3 bucket mentioned before.
-   - A Terraform _deployment_ IAM role
+   - An IAM role in your account called _slt\-0\-storm\-library\-for\-terraform\-muchentuchen\-backend_.
+     This role is used for creating AWS resources.

 1. **Configure the Demo Repository**